coder0name0dre/dvwa_sql_injection_detection/README.md

 If strange input causes the website to return more data than intended, that is a vulnerability.

-This scripot detects that behaviour by comparing responses.
+This script detects that behaviour by comparing responses.

 ---